flux-framework/flux-core/doc/man1/flux-top.rst

 enter
    Open the job at the current cursor position.
-Only Flux instances (colored blue in the job listing) owned by the user running ``flux-top`` may be opened.
+Only Flux instances (colored blue in the job listing) owned by the user running :program:`flux top` may be opened.
 The display changes to show a new Flux instance, with its jobid added to the path in the summary pane.
 Nothing happens if the selected job cannot be opened.